omertuc/assisted-swarm-old/README.md

 to mess up the machine it's running on - so you should probably run it in a disposable VM.

 # What is this
-This is a tool to launch a swarm of asssisted installer agents that look to the service like actual cluster host agents, all the way from discovery/bmh to completed installation and controller progress reports, for the purpose of load-testing the service.
+This is a tool to launch a swarm of asssisted installer agents (and their corresponding cluster CRs) that look to the service like actual cluster host agents, all the way from discovery/bmh to completed installation and controller progress reports, for the purpose of load-testing the service.
+This is made possible by utilizing the dry-run mode of the agent/installer/controller.

-This repo also contains helper scripts to deploy & manage the relevant CRs for assisted kube-api installation of the swarm, and running the agents described above to act as the swarm.

 # Background
 Originally, the assisted installer service has been load-tested by installing actual clusters